 Energy Saving Baking

-Everyone loves the smell of freshly baked cookies, and decorating some cakes is a great pastime for younger children.
+Everyone loves the smell of freshly baked goodies, and decorating some cakes is a great pastime for younger children.
 However, baking can become costly with the oven constantly running, wasting energy as you bake your Victoria sponge and brownies.
-One very easy solution to this is to mix up your ingredients before putting the oven on.
-By doing this, you can ensure that you are using your oven once it has reached the required temperature, rather than leaving the oven on, wasting energy, while you mix up your baking.
+One straightforward solution to this is to mix up your ingredients before putting the oven on.
+By doing this, you can ensure that you are using your oven once it has reached the required temperature, rather than leaving the oven on, wasting energy while you mix up your baking.

 Turn Lights Off

 It is important to learn about energy, as it has a significant impact on our daily lives, and without it, we could struggle with simple tasks.
-One of the main benefits of teaching children, is that it means that they can pave the way to a bright and greener future, protecting our planet and reducing the risks of climate change.
-Not only this, but it can also reduce your energy bills simply by turning off lights and appliances off standby.
-If you would like to know more about how you can save on your energy bill or switch to green energy, please feel free to contact the team about our home electricity and home gas plans.
+One of the main benefits of teaching children is that it means that they can pave the way to a bright and greener future, protecting our planet and reducing climate change.
+Not only this, but working together as a family to save energy will also lower your energy bills, giving you a few extra pounds to put towards your holiday fund.
+If you would like to know more about how you can save on your energy bill or switch to renewable energy, please feel free to contact the team about our home and business gas or electricity plans!